nicholas-long/environment/zet/20231005213930/README.md

 20230905184854 prerequesites for environment 20230905210416 fast file manager fff
-20230905212307 important things from old install scripts 20230905212316 low priority or optional things from install scripts 20230906032330 ascii art splash screen
+20230905212307 important things from old install scripts 20230906032330 ascii art splash screen
 20230906033259 functions to copy over and possibly remake as commands 20230906033727 commands to get ip